kar-if/vacation/README.md

 # vacation
-Beginner project; Vacation and Resort Helper
+Beginner project; Vacation and Resort Helper.
-Different caregories to choose from
+Different caregories to choose from.
-Description of why each vacation resort is best fit for you
+Description of why each vacation resort is best fit for you.